-The first twenty years of my life spent in Ireland left a strong legacy of distrusting any institutions that had strong links to British imperialism and the culture around Anzac Day fitted that bill.
-I was also naturally inclined to view it through the prism of the senseless slaughter of the First World War.
-Its religious overtones held little appeal too.
+The first twenty years of my life in Ireland left a strong legacy of distrusting any institutions with links to British imperialism and the culture around Anzac Day fitted that bill.
+I was also inclined to view it through the prism of the senseless slaughter of the First World War.
+Its religious overtones held little appeal.
 My anti Anzac Day sentiments were shored up by Peter Weir’s Gallipoli and the angry lament of the Pogues’ version of “The Band Played Waltzing Matilda”.

 Eric Bogle wrote that song in 1971 but Anzac Day would eventually prove him wrong.
-Although the numbers of the original diggers shrunk to nothing, there were more than enough veterans of other military conflicts and overseas engagements to take their places.
+Although the numbers of the original diggers shrunk to nothing, there were enough veterans of other military conflicts and overseas engagements to take their places.
 The size of the march began to increase again and so did the audience for the services and parade.
 The young people stopped asking “what are they marching for” and began to wear their grandparents medals with pride.
-Gelibolu Yarımadası became a compulsory stop on any European tour.
+Gelibolu Yarimadsi became a compulsory stop on European tours.

-Thanks to the attention it got from the Hawke and Keating governments Anzac Day was well on the mend in Australia by 1996.
+Thanks to Hawke and Keating government funding Anzac Day was well on the mend in Australia by 1996.
 Through a collection of circumstances I was awake and in the centre of Melbourne for that year’s Anzac Day dawn service.
-I shivered through a crisp autumn morning at the city’s massive war memorial on St Kilda road but was fascinated by the formal solemnity of the ritual I was watching.
-Lit by fires under the dramatic dawn skies, the ceremony expertly fused elements from church services, funerals, concerts, orations and military display in pervasive sombreness.
+I shivered through a crisp autumn morning at the city’s massive war memorial on St Kilda road but was fascinated by the formal solemnity of the ritual.
+Lit by fires under the dramatic dawn skies, the ceremony fused elements from church services, funerals, concerts, orations and military display in pervasive sombreness.

-About a month earlier, John Howard was elected Prime Minister.
-Eight long years after he said it, the times finally suited him.
+About a month earlier, John Howard was elected Prime Minister, the times finally suiting him.
 The invented tradition of Anzac Day chimed in perfectly with his more strident view of Australian white history and the British tradition it sprung from.
-He also tapped into a growing nationalism based on “Aussie, Aussie” culture and the primacy of the flag.
+He also tapped into a growing nationalism and the primacy of the flag.
 Anzac Day became bigger than ever.

 The Anzac experience was compounded by events in Western Europe.
-Thousands more Australians would die in the horrible hell holes of Ypres and the Somme.
+Thousands more Australians would die in hell holes at Ypres and the Somme.
 Over 400,000 Australians enlisted in the First World War – almost two in five of the adult population between 18 and 44.
 61,513 of them died (easily the largest of any conflict) and another 170,000 were injured or taken POW.
-In a country of four million people, it would be difficult to imagine anyone who wasn’t somehow affected by this catastrophe.
-Anzac Day was as good a way as any of honouring the memory of this harrowing experience.
+In a country of four million people, most were affected by this catastrophe.
+Anzac Day was a way of honouring the memory of this harrowing experience.

-But beyond effigies of symbolism lay the meeting of real people.
+But beyond the symbolism lay the meeting of real people.
 250 people turned up in Roma, 42 in tiny Muckadilla, easily doubling its population.
 A bigger crowd still congregated back in Roma for the parade and another service.
-But for me it wasn’t the ritual that was important.
+It wasn’t the ritual that was important.
 It was what those people did and said to each other before and after the ceremonies that gave the day its power.
-It brought people together for a common theme if not a common purpose.
-Again as part of my job, I asked various people what Anzac Day meant to them.
+It brought people together for a common theme and common purpose.
+I asked people what Anzac Day meant to them.
 Almost all the answers were thoughtful and complex.
 Most remembered the deaths of family members or friends or people they knew about.
-If nothing else the Anzac tradition concentrates the mind wonderfully about mortality, and that for a day is no harm.
+The Anzac tradition concentrates the mind about mortality, and that for a day is no harm.